 Tenant Improvements (TIs)

-Tenants improvements are paid incentives that are offered to tenants as a way of encouraging them to start renting or to renew a lease.
+Tenants improvements are paid incentives to encourage them to start renting or renew a lease.
 These improvements can be additional doors or walls, or any other kind of property improvement.
-This is not a day-to-day expense, but more of yearly expenditure.
+This is not a day-to-day expense, but more of a yearly expenditure.

 Leasing Commissions (LCs)

-These are commissions that are paid to real estate agencies, individual realtors or brokers to find new tenants or to persuade existing tenants to renew their lease.
-Commissions are based on a percentage of the total lease value over the period of the lease.
+These are commissions paid to property agencies, individual realtors, or brokers.
+It’s useful when they find new tenants or persuade existing tenants to renew their lease.
+Commissions are based on a percentage of the total lease value throughout the lease.

-There are 2 elements that are not included in real estate pro forma:
+There are 2 elements that are not included in property proforma:

-Real estate is often owned by flow-through entities, a legal entity where the income of the property is treated as the income of investors or owners.
-This means that if investors decide to form a partnership and acquire a property, they would be paying taxes individually rather than as a corporation.
+Flow-through and legal entities own property.
+In these cases, the property’s revenue is treated as the revenue of investors or owners.
+It means that if investors decide to form a partnership and acquire a property, they would be paying taxes individually rather than as a corporation.

-Depreciation is an income tax reduction that lets taxpayers restore the cost or other basis of specific property placed into service by the investor.
-Basically, it is a non-cash deduction that decreases the investor’s taxable income.
+Depreciation is a profit tax reduction that lets taxpayers restore the cost or other basis of specific property placed into service by the investor.
+It’s a non-cash deduction that decreases the investor’s taxable commercial profit.

-Thus, there is no point in including depreciation in real estate pro forma, since pro forma excludes taxes.
+Thus, there is no use in including depreciation in proforma since proforma excludes taxes.

-Real estate pro forma software allows investors to predict and estimate a property’s financial condition before buying a property.
+Real estate analysis software allows investors to predict and estimate a property’s financial condition before buying.

-This is the main feature of this software since it enables investors to enter all the necessary elements that a real estate pro forma requires and get a forecast.
-Projections can be created in detail month to month for each coming year.
+It’s the main feature of this program.
+It enables investors to enter all the necessary elements that a proforma requires and get a forecast.
+Projections can be created in detail from month to month for each coming year.

-The software’s interface allows previewing output immediately as investors make changes to their assumptions.
-In this way, they can instantly try out different scenarios.
+The system’s interface allows previewing output immediately as investors transform their assumptions.
+In this way, they can instantly try out particular scenarios.

 Modeling of Different Scenarios

-Pro forma helps to model different scenarios in case a deal goes great, average, or poorly, since investing in general is very theoretical.
+Pro-forma helps to model different scenarios if deals go excellent, average, or poorly since investing is very theoretical.

-Using a real estate pro forma software solution, investors are able to create any amount of scenarios that would differ in time periods, financial factors, input from various sectors, and so on.
+Using a proforma software solution, investors can create any number of scenarios.
+They would differ in periods, financial factors, input from various sectors, etc.

-Investors are also able to print or download a great variety of scenarios and run reports based on those scenarios.
+Investors can print or download great scenarios and run reports based on those scenarios.

-The modeling feature reduces the effort required to create different projections while ensuring consistency in the creation of various scenarios.
+The modeling feature reduces the effort required to create other projections.
+It ensures consistency in various scenarios.

-Not only does real estate pro forma software allow comparing different scenarios, but it also enables comparing different properties.
+Not only does pro forma software allow comparing vital scenarios, but it also enables comparing different properties.

 Therefore, when investors consider a few properties, they can easily analyze them both separately and together in order to determine the best deal.

 Automatic report generation saves some of the valuable time that investors are short of.
-There is no need to transfer data from software manually.
-Real estate analysis software makes it possible to produce reports with the click of a button.
+There is no use to transfer information from the program manually.
+The property analysis program makes it possible to produce reports with one click.

-Besides investors, parties such as consultants and team members can also get access to real estate pro forma analysis.
-By sharing a custom link with team members via an email, investors are able to register in the software and obtain view-only access to the pro forma.
+Besides investors, parties such as consultants and team members can also access property proforma analysis.
+By sharing a custom link with team members via email, investors can register in the program and obtain view-only access to the proforma.

 Advantages of Using Real Estate Pro Forma Software

-The pro forma functionality itself shows its importance.
-Nevertheless, below we will define in more detail the benefits of using real estate pro forma software, and why it is better to use this software instead of Excel sheets:
+The proforma functionality itself shows its importance.
+Nevertheless, we will define in detail the benefits of using real estate pro forma software.
+Furthermore, we know why it is better to use this program instead of Excel sheets:

 One of the main advantages of using real estate pro forma software is to exclude errors that happen when performing analysis manually.
-Even the slightest mistake can result in a major loss of money.
-Software automates the calculating process and property analysis.
+Even the slightest mistake can result in a significant loss of money.
+The system automates the calculating process and property analysis.

-Instead of wasting time on creating and calculating a pro forma manually, investors are now able to fill in the data they have in pre-designed fields and get the projections automatically.
+It’s useless to waste time on creating and calculating manually with Excel sheets.
+Instead, all investors can fill in the data in pre-designed fields and get the projections automatically.

-Also, it is possible to compare property reports simultaneously and decide what is the best option.
+Also, you can compare property reports simultaneously and decide what is the best option.

 Calculates True Property Value

-The whole reason for creating a real estate pro forma is to find out the property’s true value and reduce overpayment.
+The main reason for creating a proforma is to find out the property’s true financial value and reduce overpayment.

-That’s why real estate pro forma software development allows estimating property value over the lifetime of its existence, including the option of selling it at some point in the future.
+Proforma software development allows estimating property value over the lifetime of its existence.
+What’s more, it includes the option of selling it in the future.

-What software gives investors is the ability to compare and chop away properties that aren’t going to make investment sense and to choose the one that is most likely to be the most profitable one.
+What the program gives investors is the ability to compare and chop away properties that aren’t going to make investment sense.
+They can choose the most likely to be the most profitable one.

 Estimates Discounted Cash Flow

-When creating a real estate pro forma solution, investors usually only consider the basic elements, such as rental return, purchase price, and likely capital gains.
-This often leads to negative cash flow with a property that requires additional monthly investment to keep the property flowing.
+It leads to a negative cash stream with a property that requires additional monthly investment to keep the property flowing.

-The real estate pro forma eliminates this scenario by giving investors the whole picture of the property by introducing all essential elements of the pro forma into the software.
+The Pro-forma eliminates this scenario by giving investors the complete information of the property.
+It’s happening by introducing all the proforma into the program.

 Gives a Property Lifetime Overview